lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 > least one shared secret (i.e., S_j for some j) is a shared secret generated from the key-
 > establishment methods of SP 800-56A or SP 800-56B, or an approved KEM.

 This means that although Composite ML-KEM always places the shared secret key from ML-KEM in the first slot, a Composite ML-KEM can be FIPS certified so long as either component is FIPS certified.
 This is important for several reasons.
 First, in the early stages of PQC migration, composites allow for a non-FIPS certified ML-KEM implementation to be added to a module that already has a FIPS certified traditional component, and the resulting composite can be FIPS certified.
 Second, when eventually RSA and Elliptic Curve are no longer FIPS-allowed, the composite can retain its FIPS certified status on the strength of the ML-KEM component.
 Third, while this is outside the scope of this specification, the general composite construction could be used to create FIPS certified algorithms that contain a component algorithm from a different jurisdiction.
-Third, a composite where both components are FIPS-certified could allow an implementer to patch one component algorithm while awaiting re-certification while continuing to use the overall composite in FIPS mode.
+Fourth, a composite where both components are FIPS-certified could allow an implementer to patch one component algorithm while awaiting re-certification while continuing to use the overall composite in FIPS mode.

 Note that before [SP800-227] was in force, [SP.800-56Cr2] required the shared secret key from the certified algorithm to be in the first slot and therefore a Composite ML-KEM implementation using a FIPS-certified traditional component and a non-FIPS certified ML-KEM is not believed to be certifiable under [SP.800-56Cr2] alone, and requires the ammendments made by [SP800-227].